 The institution evaluates library and other learning support services to assure their adequacy in meeting identified student needs.
-Evaluation of these services includes evidence that they contribute to the attainment of student learning outcomes.
-The institution uses the results of these evaluations as the basis for improvement.
+Evaluation of these services includes

-234 pp 17,39,57, 60
+131 pp 17,39,57, 60

-From spring 2015 to fall 2017 the LRC assessed three student learning outcomes235 and one of them states that "upon successful completion of information literacy instruction at GCC Library, students will be able to demonstrate the necessary knowledge to be effective library users, information consumers and lifelong learners."
+From Spring 2015 to Fall 2017 the LRC assessed three student learning outcomes 132 and one of them is upon successful completion of information literacy instruction at GCC Library, students will be able to demonstrate the necessary knowledge to be effective library users, information consumers and lifelong learners.
 Pre and post written tests were administered to EN 111 Writing for Research students to measure their learning gains.
 The students are assessed about their knowledge of GCC Library electronic resources.
-Before instruction, 66 percent of the students surveyed did not know how to find and use electronic books and periodicals, and were unable to name a research database available at GCC.
-After instruction, 100 percent of the students could explain where they could find electronic periodicals and e-books.
-The result exceeded the Library's goal that 80 percent of the students would attain that learning outcome.
+Before instruction, 66% of the students surveyed did not know how to find and use electronic books and periodicals, and were unable to name a research database available at GCC.
+After instruction, 100% of the students could explain where they could find electronic periodicals and e-books.
+The result exceeded the Library's goal that 80% of the students would attain that learning outcome.